Skip to main content

 4. If an update is available, install it and test the tap function again.

-Step 2: Make sure the back cover is fitted securely (Khumo only)
+2. Check that the back cover is fitted securely (Khumo only)

 1. Place your thumb on the front of your Khumo, just above the power button on the right-hand side.
 Place your index/second finger in the same spot at the back of your Khumo so that you have a good grip on the device.
 See the image below for where to position your fingers.
 Now press your fingers together gently to 'squeeze' your Khumo.